tanmay-8/Mega-Project-1/README.md

 This repo contains a hub-and-spoke Federated Learning prototype (server + N dockerized clients) for finance datasets (e.g., credit card fraud), with:

-- From-scratch binary logistic regression for centralized and local client training (no external ML libs; pure Python stdlib for math and CSV I/O)
+- Binary logistic regression for centralized and local client training (no external ML libs; pure Python stdlib for math and CSV I/O)
 - Plain FedAvg orchestration over HTTP (Flask)
 - Secure Aggregation (Bonawitz-style) building blocks with X25519 ECDH, HKDF, and HMAC-based PRG, plus unit tests and a simple dropout recovery simulation
 - Docker Compose setup to run server and 3 clients; scale to more clients as needed
 - Notebooks for centralized baseline and FL demos

 Important constraints satisfied:
-- Logistic regression is implemented from scratch without external libraries
+- Logistic regression is implemented without external ML libraries
 - Data artifacts are stored as CSV only (no NPY files)

 ### Quickstart